On the Strong Feller Property of Stochastic Delay Differential Equations with Singular Drift: Convergence of Random Variables in Topological Spaces and Examples

 \subsection{Examples}

-At first, two simple examples are given to visualize that both conditions are necessary.
-Then we consider two one-dimensional SD(D)Es to investigate the difference between the strong Feller property and its ``improved'' version. \begin{enumerate} \item Consider a sequence $(x_n)_{n\in\N}$ in $\R^d$ that converges to some $x_0\in\R^d$ with $x_i\neq x_0$ for all $i\in\N$.
+In this subsection we want to give some examples for the reader's convenience.
+At first, two rather trivial examples are given to discuss the equivalence from Theorem \ref{goodconv}.
+Then we consider two one-dimensional SD(D)Es to investigate the difference between the strong Feller property and its ``improved'' version. \begin{enumerate} \item In this simple example we show that pointwise convergence of random variables does not imply the convergence type discussed in this section.
+However, if one adds Gaussian terms, the convergence follows.
+Consider a sequence $(x_n)_{n\in\N}$ in $\R^d$ that converges to some $x_0\in\R^d$ with $x_i\neq x_0$ for all $i\in\N$.
 Then the deterministic random variables

 converge pointwise to $x_0$ but their laws $\delta_{x_n}$ do not converge pointwise to $\delta_{x_0}$.
 In particular, it holds

 On the other hand, let $N$ be a standard Gaussian random variable and consider instead the sequence